 During term time school hours, the Designated Safeguarding Lead (or a deputy) will always be available on school site.
-The school will arrange adequate and appropriate cover arrangements for any out of hours/out of term activities and trips, and in exceptional circumstances, availability will be made via phone and or Teams.
+The school will arrange adequate and appropriate cover arrangements for any out of hours/out of term activities and trips, and in exceptional circumstances, availability will be made via phone and/or Teams.

-8.2.
-The Principal - Role and Responsibilities
+The Principal - Roles and Responsibilities:

-Each School's Principal will ensure that the policies and procedures adopted by the TMET Trust Board are fully implemented and followed by all staff by ensuring that:
+Each School's Principal will work with the DSL to ensure that the policies and procedures adopted by the Trust Board are fully implemented and followed by all staff, ensuring that:

-- The Safeguarding and Child Protection Policy and other relevant Policies are updated annually, ratified by the TMET Trust Board and are available publicly via the school website. - All staff undergo and attend annual whole school safeguarding training (INSET). - All staff undergo appropriate online safety training. - All staff receive regular updates in relation to safeguarding, child protection and online safety. - Sufficient resources and time are allocated to enable DSLs and other staff to discharge their responsibilities; including taking part in inter-agency meetings and contributing to the assessment of children. - The Principal is aware of Local Authority Designated Officer (LADO) processes regarding allegations about other staff members, specifically the 'harms' and 'low-level concerns' thresholds. - The Principal has attended LADO Training and refreshed no later than every 2 years. - The Principal has attended Safer Recruitment Training and that training is refreshed no later than every 5 years; and that at least 1 member of the Academy Council has attended Safer Recruitment Training. - All staff and volunteers feel able to raise concerns about poor or unsafe practice regarding children and processes, and such concerns are addressed sensitively and effectively in a timely manner (whole school approach, child centred practice and culture of vigilance). - All staff are made aware that they have an individual responsibility for referring child protection concerns, promptly and using the proper channels. - All staff understand Early Help and have the ability to identify children who would benefit from Early Help intervention. - Regular external visitors/providers such as cleaners, caterers have shown the school a copy of their H & S and Child Protection guidelines as best practice where applicable; and that the school has a statement in main reception notifying external visitors who the schools' DSL(s) are and what to do if they have any concerns about a child's welfare. - The DSLs undergo safeguarding and child protection training, which is updated regularly, with advice from the LSCPB, Safeguarding in Education and in line with Keeping Children Safe in Education 2022, Annex C. - New members of staff, temporary or permanent (including volunteers) are given a full induction that includes Safeguarding and Child Protection Guidelines and names of the DSL(s). - All staff are made aware of their right to whistleblow, have access to the whistleblowing procedures and are well versed with them.
+- The Safeguarding and Child Protection Policy and other relevant Policies are updated regularly, ratified by the Trust Board and are available publicly via the school website. - All staff undergo and attend annual whole school safeguarding training.

+- All staff undergo appropriate online safety training. - All staff receive regular updates in relation to safeguarding, child protection and online safety. - Sufficient resources and time are allocated to enable DSLs and other staff to discharge their responsibilities; including taking part in inter-agency meetings and contributing to the assessment of children. - They are aware of Local Authority Designated Officer (LADO) processes regarding allegations about other staff members, specifically the 'harms' and 'low-level concerns' thresholds and have attended training with the last three years. - The have attended recent Safer Recruitment Training. - All staff and volunteers feel able to raise concerns about poor or unsafe practice regarding children and processes, and such concerns are addressed sensitively and effectively in a timely manner (whole school approach, child centred practice and culture of vigilance). - All staff are made aware that they have an individual responsibility for referring child protection concerns, promptly and using the proper channels. - The DSLs undergo enhanced Safeguarding and Child protection training to equip them for their roles. - All staff are made aware of their right to whistleblow and are aware of the TMET Whistleblowing policy.

-8.3 The Trust Board and Academy Council - Roles and Responsibilities
+The Trust Board (Governing Body) - Roles and Responsibilities: